tc39/proposal-function-implementation-hiding/README.md

 ### Will everyone just end up using this everywhere?

 We don't think so.
-Unlike `"use strict"`, which generally makes your code better, `"hide implementation"` is a specialized mechanism for function authors which need very high levels of encapsulation and freedom to refactor.
+Unlike `"use strict"`, which generally makes your code better, `"hide source"` is a specialized mechanism for function authors which need very high levels of encapsulation and freedom to refactor.

 Encapsulation is generally a sliding scale.
 Some library authors are content with underscore-prefixed properties, declaring that if a consumer depends on such properties, they might get broken.
 Some authors go further and use symbol-keyed properties to create a speed bump.
 Whereas others use `WeakMap`s or private fields, in order to ensure that consumers _cannot_ take a dependency on such implementation details, or probe into secret values stored within a class.